‘Zoë Howe is one of our favourite writers – she can make the essence and magic of the dark stuff seem so alive…’

 Thanks Wow24/7 for inviting me to write about women in the music biz.
 Here's the link!
 It's short & sweet (salty).

-'SHINE ON' FEATURED AS VALENTINE'S INDIE PICK!
+'SHINE ON' VALENTINE'S INDIE PICK!

 Big thanks to Self-Publishing Magazine for interviewing me about the book (and my decision to go DIY)!
 Read sensational revelations about stupid trousers, broken biscuits, dangerous plastic cups and MUCH, MUCH MORE!